dmfutcher/git-s3-push/README.md

 Git must be installed on your path.

-### Dependencies

-On Unix-like platforms (Linux, Mac OS, BSDs etc.) `git-s3-push` depends on [`magicmime`](https://github.com/rakyll/magicmime) for file content-type detection, which in turn depends on `libmagic`.
-On Arch install the `file` package, on Debian based systems you need `libmagic1` and `libmagic-devel`, on Mac OS run `brew install libmagic`.
-This is *not* required on Windows, which uses Golang's built-in mimetype detection.

 ## Usage
 Authentication credentials are taken from the standard AWS environment variables.
 Bucket name and AWS region are supplied as arguments.